Day 1: Arrive Les Houches

 The friendly and comfortable Auberge de la Nova serves a great beer and even better grub.
 Or Refuge des Mottets which is idyllically situated in the Ville des Glaciers with over 50 beds and great food.

-Day 4: Les Chapieux/Refuge des Mottets to Rifugio Elisabetta
+Day 4: Les Chapieux/Refuge des Mottets to Courmayeur

 The Col de la Seigne (2516m) lies a steep 750m above the Refuge des Mottets and is where you leave France for Italy.
-Just wait until you see the view!
-Stupendous!
-The steep southern side of the Mont Blanc Massif, made up of jagged peaks, hanging glaciers and plunging waterfalls, seems close enough to touch.
-The trail descends through high alpine meadows to Refuge Elisabetta in the Val Veni.
+The trail descends through high alpine meadows past refuge Elisabetta into the Val Veni.
+At Lac Combal you leave the TMB for a couple of kilometres to follow the valley floor to la Visaille, where you catch the local bus to Courmayeur.

 Located just a few minutes from the pedestrianised centre of Courmayeur the family run Hotel Bouton d’Or is wonderfully friendly and has a calm garden and terrace in which to relax.